aaronweeden/xdmod-data/README.md

     **Note:** If you lose your token, simply delete it and generate a new one.

+## Feedback / Feature Requests
+We welcome your feedback and feature requests for the XDMoD Data Analytics Framework via email: `ccr-xdmod-help` at `buffalo.edu`.

 ## Support
 For support, please see [this page](https://open.xdmod.org/support.html).
 If you email for support, please include the following:
 * `xdmod-data` version number, obtained by running this Python code: